Get to Know our Hypnotherapy Training Instructors

 Diane describes her approach;

-Each month prior to our class Diane sends an e-mail to students for input on the upcoming class.
-During the class, it is very important to her that each student is getting their needs met She regularly checks in with each student.
+Each month prior to our class Diane posts to our private Facebook Group students asking for input on the upcoming class.
+During the class, it is very important to her that each student is getting their needs met.
+She regularly checks in with each student.

 She looks forward to working with you in class to develop and grow in this new and exciting way of helping our clients and ourselves truly live our unlimited potential, facilitate change and understand self in deeper ways.